 The UK invented the idea of domicile when the British Empire existed.
 Members of the British aristocracy would be sent away to fight or manage a part of the empire in some far away land, such as India.
 Of course they didn’t all return home.

 Their heirs argued that inheritance taxes should not be paid on their estate’s because they died outside of Britain.
 Clearly that was not a situation that the tax department liked because they invented the concept of a country of domicile to ensure that these wealthy gents families would still pay their taxes.
+How does this history help to explain the situation in 2018?

 How To Define Domicile